DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 ## Run SQRL Script {#run}

-In the terminal or command line, create an empty folder for our script:
+In the terminal or command line, create an empty folder for the SQRL script:

 ```bash
 > mkdir seedshop; cd seedshop
 ```

-Create a new file in that folder called `c360.sqrl` and paste the following content into the file:
+Create a new file in that folder called `seedshop.sqrl` and paste the following content into the file:

 ```sql
 IMPORT datasqrl.seedshop.Orders;